A refreshing break

 A day trip to tiny Samut Songkhram province offers a glimpse of traditional Thai ways of life.
 Bucolic farmers bob in boats on quiet canals, coconut groves seem to stretch on forever and the scent of grilled seafood wafts from venerable teak wood homes — and this is before you get off the train.

 This tiny province straddles the Mae Khlong river on its way to the Gulf of Thailand some 70 kilometres southwest of central Bangkok.
-To get the most out of a day, we recommend taking a bus from Bangkok’s Sai Tai Mai (Southern) terminal, minibus from Victory Monument or train on the Mahachai line from Thaksin (aka Wong Wian Yai) station in Thonburi, straight to the provincial centre at Mae Khlong (aka Samut Songkhram town).
+To get the most out of a day, we recommend taking a bus from Bangkok’s Sai Tai Mai (Southern) terminal or train on the Mahachai line from Thaksin (aka Wong Wian Yai) station in Thonburi, straight to the provincial centre at Mae Khlong (aka Samut Songkhram town).

 If you arrive by rail, you’ll be on the train as it creates the spectacle that makes Mae Khlong Market one of Thailand’s most thrilling.
 Be sure not to miss this otherwise typical country wet market when vendors frantically move their fresh fish and produce moments before the train lumbers through.